Saving Water Partnership Homepage

 Free water conservation youth education programs

 We offer free water conservation programs for students in grades K-8 in our service area.
-Registration for the 2025-2026 school year is now open!
 Learn more about our program offerings.

 Use your meter to find leaks

 Wondering if you have a silent leak lurking in your home?
-You can use your meter to find a leak
+You can use your meter to find out.

 Did you know?